 To apply please send your up to date CV which should not exceed two pages, a single page cover letter expressing your interest in the programme and Chambers' work.
 Finally, in no more than 500 words explain "What does hardship mean to you".

-Due to the current uncertainty as a result of the Coronavirus (COVID-19) pandemic, and restrictions imposed, we previously extended the suspension of the Internship Programme until Spring 2021.
-Regrettably, many of the restrictions remain in place with international travel and in-person meetings severely limited.
-We have therefore introduced a remote programme that allows interns to spend time with our legal teams in London, San Francisco and Madrid during 2021.
+During the period of 2020-2022, due to the current uncertainty as a result of the Coronavirus (COVID-19) pandemic, and restrictions imposed, our internship programme was previously suspended in Spring 2021.
+Regrettably, many of the restrictions remained in place during 2021, with international travel and in-person meetings severely limited.
+We therefore introduced a remote programme that allowed interns to spend time with our legal teams in London, San Francisco and Madrid during 2021-2022.

-Intern positions will be available during the second half of 2021 for undergraduate law students, postgraduate law students, and newly qualified lawyers at our Offices in London, San Francisco and Madrid.
+We intend to relaunch our Internship Programme for the period of 2022-2023.
+Intern positions will be available during the second half of 2022 for undergraduate law students, postgraduate law students, and newly qualified lawyers at our Offices in London, San Francisco and Madrid.

 If you have any further queries, please do not hesitate to contact us for more details here.